thisanimus/craft-ccb-login/README.md

 ```html
 {{ dump(craft.craftccblogin.userSession) }}
 ```
-This gives you access to a user's authentication status and group memberships.
+This gives you access to a user's authentication status, profile info, and group memberships.
 You can use these as conditions when determining what gets rendered in the twig template.

 ## Twig Templates